 Website reveals Fukushima radiation exposure by location

-Staff Sgt.
-Kevin Rivera, Air Force Radiation Assessment Team, checks a servicemember for radiation at Onahama port, Fukushima Prefecture, March 29.
+In this file photo, Staff Sgt.
+Kevin Rivera, Air Force Radiation Assessment Team, checks a servicemember for radiation at Onahama port, Fukushima Prefecture.

 YOKOTA AIR BASE, Japan — U.S. personnel experienced elevated levels of radiation from the Fukushima Dai-ichi nuclear power plant, but doses were not high enough to make them sick, according to the Department of Defense.